42BV/redux-mad-authentication/README.md

 ```

 `authFetch` is a thin wrapper around `fetch`, it only adds the
-credentials and CSRF token, so it has the exact same arguments
+credentials and XSRF token, so it has the exact same arguments
 as `fetch`.